Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 return yaml.safe_load(f)

-"""Check if source fields satisfy the mismatch threshold."""
+"""Return True if matched target fields satisfy the mismatch threshold."""

 target_fields = config["target_schema"]